cloudquery/cloudquery/website/pages/docs/plugins/sources/googleanalytics/configuration.md

   Indicates if a metric is invisible in the report response.
   This allows creating more complex requests, while also not saving the intermediate results.

-## Advanced Configuration

-### Incremental Tables

-Google Analytics tables support incremental syncs.
-When incremental syncing is enabled, CloudQuery will only fetch new data since the last sync.

-For more information about managing state for incremental tables, see [Managing Incremental Tables](/docs/advanced-topics/managing-incremental-tables).